reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

 * Longhorn Distributed storage is intended to be the default storage class, once installed the "local-path" StorageClass "default" flag will be removed.
 * By default a ZFS Zvol of a defined size will be created at `/var/lib/longhorn` this limits how much space Longhorn can consume.
 A zvol can easily be made larger when needed.
+* Longhorn volumes can be configured for scheduled snapshots and scheduled backups of data to a NFS location after installation using the Longhorn Web Dashboard (User Interface).

 ## Longhorn Infrastructure Diagram